 6. Get comfortable!

 Whether you’re driving or flying, you want to be comfortable when you’re traveling while pregnant.
+It’s also a good idea to walk around to prevent blood clots, so an aisle seat will make it easier to get up and stretch.
+Rejuva Health compression socks also help with blood flow and circulation.
 While a window seat offers a better view, if you’re like me, you’ll want to stick to the aisle so you can get up and go to the bathroom without asking the people next to you to move.
 It’s also a good idea to walk around to prevent blood clots, so an aisle seat will make it easier to get up and stretch.
 Drink plenty of fluids and avoid caffeine.

 If you’re traveling by car, be sure to plan for adequate stops.
 Carry bottled water and healthy snacks.
 If your feet are prone to swelling, bring slippers or socks to wear as a passenger.
 In both cases, wear comfortable clothes.
 It’s a good idea to wear clothes that will make frequent trips to the bathroom easy — like drawstring or elastic pants.
 While it’s fun to get dressed up on vacation, you’ll be more comfortable if you pack sensible shoes that will accommodate your sometimes swollen feet.